The ECE Census

 Majority age worked with

-To calculate and report on teacher:child ratios, all ECE Teachers with contact hours during the census week will be asked to provide the age range of children that they spent the majority of their time working with.
+To calculate and report on Adult:child ratios, all ECE Teachers with contact hours during the census week will be asked to provide the age range of children that they spent the majority of their time working with.

 Arrived from another service